lakshmi-intechcode/jng_instr_folder/weekly_cs_questions/README.md

 * Monkey Patching - What is Monkey patching?
 When would we use it?
 * Is Python called-by-value or call-by-reference?
 (Also known as pass by value vs pass by reference) Explain.
 * How do you avoid cyclical imports in Python?
 How can you do this without using imports in functions?
+* Explain the DataFrame memory usage in Pandas.
+Provide an example
+* How do you handle data that was created on a machine with a different byte order than the one you're using to run Python?
+Provide an example
+* How do you iterate over rows in a DataFrame in Pandas?
+Provide at least two ways to solve the question.
+* How do you filter the DataFrame row of pandas if you're looking for exact matches?
+How do you filter if you have partial matches or substrings you're looking for?
+* What is GIL?
+Why/How is it used?

 ## CSS